 The room is well maintained…the beddings are fresh…We really had a good rest that evening.

 We woke up quite late the following day, missing the magical hour in photography.

 As soon as we ready ourselves we went back to the dining area to have our coffee.
 Along the way, we saw a peddler selling puto and “sondol”.
 Sondol is made of steamed ground sticky rice with buko and sugar.
 We tried the puto and it tastes really good, I swear!
 I thought at first that I will only buy these to support the surrounding community.
 But this peddler really gave me back value for my money.

 After our coffee, we tour again the place for some pictures though the sun is already quite high.

 Of course, visiting a resort without enjoying the water will never be complete.
-So after taking our breakfast we’ve decided take a dip to the poll.
-Buenos Aires has four swimming pool to enjoy: 2 kiddie pools, 1 Olympic size pool and their original small pool.
+So after taking our breakfast, we’ve decided to take a dip to the poll.
+Buenos Aires has four swimming pool to enjoy: 2 kiddie pools, 1 Olympic size pool, and their original small pool.

 Visit Buenos Aires and whenever possible patronize the local business by not bringing so much food.
 Have a Happy Trip!

 Time of Travel: 45 minutes to 1 hour from Bacolod